425 Too Early

 Early-Data: 1

-It is not necessary for the original initiator of a request to send this header.
-Simply by sending data early, it implies that the client understands the consequences of doing so, and can deal with the 425 Too Early response appropriately.
+The original initiator of a request does not need to send this header.
+By sending data early, the client implies understanding of the consequences and handles the 425 Too Early response appropriately.

-Sending early data may be unfavorable in certain situations, and in response, the server will return this error message.
-The risk is that the client request may be replayed, which can lead to side effects that compromise security.
+Sending early data is unfavorable in certain situations, and the server returns this error in response.
+The risk is the client request being replayed, leading to side effects compromising security.

-When a client receives this status code, it can automatically retry the request, although it must wait until after the handshake is complete and the secure connection is in place.
+When a client receives this status code, the request is retried automatically.
+After the handshake is complete and the secure connection is in place.

-Search engines like Google will not index a URL with 425 Too Early response status, and consequently, URLs that have been indexed in the past but are now returning this HTTP status code will be removed from the search results.
+Search engines like Google will not index a URL with a 425 response status.
+Previously indexed URLs returning this status code will be removed from search results.

 Example

-In the example, the client requests a resource and the server responds with the 425 Too Early response, instructing the client to wait until after the connection is fully set up before retrying the request.
+The client requests a resource and the server responds with 425 Too Early, instructing the client to wait until the connection is fully established before retrying.

 Request